Dj-Polyester/JP-Organizer/README.md

 ### AnkiWeb sync

 If you already use AnkiWeb to sync between devices, nothing changes.
-Anki's built-in sync (the sync button in the top-right corner of Anki) pushes your local collection — including the new decks and cards created by jp-organizer — to AnkiWeb.
+Anki's built-in sync (the sync button in the top-right corner of Anki) pushes your local collection — including the new decks and cards created by JP-organizer — to AnkiWeb.
 From there, they sync to your phone, tablet, or other computers just like any other deck.

-jp-organizer never touches AnkiWeb credentials.
+JP-organizer never touches AnkiWeb credentials.
 It only talks to the local Anki instance.

 ### Prerequisites